Raptyyy/rapty_ac_vr_guide/README.md

 Pure, PureVR - these come with Pure, PureVR would be my recommendation out of those two
 [Natural Mod PP Filter](https://www.overtake.gg/downloads/natural-mod-pp-filter.4551/) Natural looking filter with good performance
 [Improved Visuals PureCS Filter](https://www.overtake.gg/downloads/improved-visuals-pure-cs-filter-screen-and-vr-ppfilter.54256/) VR focused pp filter with great adjustability
 [C13 Aegis Filter](https://www.overtake.gg/downloads/c13-aegis-post-processing-filter.59979/) Probably one of the best looking filters, newer versions are available on patreon, might not be great performance wise

-## 5. Video Settings
+## 5 Video and CSP Presets
-This covers all the settings in Content Manager > Settings > Video
-> [!TIP]
-> Note that in Content Manager most settings have a green "i" icon next to them that will show what each setting does and the performance impact

 ## 5.1 Video Presets for VR
 These are some video presets I made if you don't want to read through the settings below, try each one out and see what works best.
 Also adjust to your needs.
 Make sure to double check the Rendering Mode so that its set correctly for your headset !